 - Take advantage of the opportunity to travel

-Speak with a Global Engagement Office peer mentor for an overview of types of programs, upcoming programs, application deadlines, costs, dates, etc.
+Speak with a Global Engagement Office Peer Advisor for an overview of types of programs, upcoming programs, application deadlines, costs, dates, etc.

 Apply for a passport if you have not already.
 Remember, you should have a passport with six months of validity remaining to travel internationally.